Cherreads

 "Greetings, Fairy Su."

-Any surplus pills?
-Naturally, they would belong to her.
+What she didn't mention was that, as a genuine fourth-rank alchemist, she could easily refine three to five pills per batch as long as the ingredients were of good quality.
+Her success rate for third-tier pills was essentially one hundred percent.
+Any surplus pills would belong to her.
 It was the unspoken tax for her services.
 Even if the others found out, they had no right to object.
-Just look at the so called alchemists trained by Prince Yong's household, they were utterly mediocre by comparison.
+She looked at the mediocre alchemists trained by Prince Yong's household and knew her value was beyond dispute.
 Before leaving this continent, she fully intended to wring every last drop of value from it.

-"Thank you, Fairy Su!!!"
+"Thank you, Fairy Su!"

 Her words sent waves of palpable joy and relief through the room.
-Her ever cold and detached demeanor had led many to assume that asking her to refine pills was a near impossible feat.
+Her ever-cold and detached demeanor had led many to assume that asking her to refine pills was a near-impossible feat.
 With expectations already rock bottom, her straightforward terms felt like a divine blessing.
+Two sets of ingredients for a guaranteed single third-tier pill was unbelievably cheap.
+Prince Yong's in-house alchemist demanded at least three sets for a chance at one pellet, with no guarantee of success.

 "We shall not fail you!"